Table of Contents

 3. Install the tracking code

-You would need to install the tracking code on every page of your website for Google Analytics to be able to report back on several website metrics.
-You need to make it appear on all your website code pages to install the code.
+You would need to install the tracking code on every page of your website for Google Analytics to report back on several website metrics.
+Therefore, you need to make it appear on all your website code pages to install the code.

 You can contact the web design company that runs your website if you have no experience adding code to your website.